roffe/k8s-sslmate/README.md

 There are deployment manifests included in this repo:

 ### Preparations
-**Attention!: k8s-sslmate assumes that the lowercase word 'star' is used for wildcard certificates!**
+**Attention!: k8s-sslmate assumes that the lowercase word 'star' is used for wildcard certificates and will configure SSLmate to act accordingly!**

 To create a secret containing your privatekeys used with SSLmate issue the following after creating the namespace